 If you start thinking of something else, that is ok.
 There’s no need to get upset with yourself.
 Just bring your attention back to the activity and notice what it feels like as you do the activity.
 I have to bring my attention back a lot!

-Keep practicing.
-Notice when you feel upset, angry with someone, rejected by someone, and other unpleasant emotions and feelings.
-Notice what you are telling yourself, what you are thinking.
+Notice when you feel upset, angry with someone, rejected by someone, other unpleasant emotions and feelings and what you are telling yourself, what you are thinking.

 The Observer Self